jaiadithiya22/ImageEncryption/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request for any improvements or bug fixes.

 Contact
-For any questions or issues, please contact [Your Name] at [jaiadithiya11@gmail.com].
+For any questions or issues, please contact Jai Adithiya at jaiadithiya11@gmail.com